-Here the ethanoic acid will only be slightly dissociated in the form CH3COOH.
-What it means is that it will not contribute any H+ ion.
+Here, the ethanoic acid will only be slightly dissociated in the form of CH3COOH, which means that it will not contribute any H+ ions.
 Therefore, the pH of the resulting solution will remain more or less constant.
-The added H+ ions are also removed due to which there is no appreciable decrease in pH.
+The added H+ ions are also removed, due to which there is no appreciable decrease in pH.

 Also Read: Buffer Solutions

-The reaction comes to a completion as CH3COOH is a weak acid whose ions have a strong tendency to form non-ionized CH3COOH molecules.
-On the other hand, if we add a strong base the OH– ion gets neutralized by the reaction with the acid in the buffer,
+The reaction comes to a completion as CH3COOH is a weak acid whose ions have a strong tendency to form non-ionised CH3COOH molecules.
+On the other hand, if we add a strong base, the OH– ion gets neutralised by the reaction with the acid in the buffer,

 Alternatively, if we add a drop of NaOH, the OH– ions react with the free acid to give undissociated water molecules.
-The extra OH– ions of the base are neutralized.
+The extra OH– ions of the base are neutralised.
 As a result, the pH of the solution remains the same.
-This condition or the resistance offered by the pH when a base is added is known as reserve acidity.
+This condition, or the resistance offered by the pH when a base is added, is known as reserve acidity.
 This is mainly due to CH3COOH.

-If we add a strong base, the acid present in the buffer neutralizes the hydroxide ions (OH–).
+If we add a strong base, the acid present in the buffer neutralises the hydroxide ions (OH–).

-So we can say when acid or base is added its effect is practically balanced and the pH of the solution is always constant.
+So, we can say that when acid or base is added, its effect is practically balanced, and the pH of the solution is always constant.

-If we take a solution, the salt will be completely ionized and the weak acid is partly ionized.
+If we take a solution, the salt will be completely ionised, and the weak acid will be partly ionised.